2018 Michigan gubernatorial election: Debates

 Two televised debates between Schuette and Whitmer were scheduled.
-The first debate was held on Friday, October 12 hosted by Grand Rapids television station WOOD-TV.
+The first debate was held on Friday, October 12, and hosted by Grand Rapids television station WOOD-TV.
 That debate mainly concentrated on issues and there were no surprises or major errors from either candidate.
 The second debate was hosted by Detroit television station WDIV and was held on Wednesday, October 24.
 The two again clashed on various issues, but Schuette made a gaffe when he mixed up Whitmer's name with that of former governor Jennifer Granholm.

 Campaign

 While Whitmer's Democratic primary opponents publicly endorsed Whitmer in the general election, Republican nominee Schuette left the party split after the acrimonious battle with lieutenant governor Calley, with outgoing governor Rick Snyder refusing to endorse Schuette.
 Schuette also tried to hide his endorsement by Donald Trump from the primary in the general election.
 His actions as attorney general also came back to haunt him.
 Whitmer held consistent leads in polls over Schuette over the entire year.